Skip to main content

 Q4: What happens if I unpublish a vacancy that's already live?

-• Answer: The vacancy is removed from your Access Volcanic careers website immediately.
+• Answer: The vacancy is removed from your careers website immediately.
 PeopleXD recalculates the expiry date from any remaining job posting channels.

 Q5: Do already-published vacancies need re-authorisation when updating them?